KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 All the analytical documents are strictly related to the behavioural model.
 In fact, the behavioural model guides the behaviour of the analytical documents according to the user’s role, managing the visibility of documents and data.

-Every role belongs to a predefined *role type* and In :numref:`roletypesuser`, the different available role types are listed and described.
+Every role belongs to a predefined *role type*.
+The available role types are listed and described below.

-.. _roletypesuser:
 .. table:: Role types
    :widths: auto